 Here are some great tools to keep them productive:

-Trello – A visual project management tool which allows you to understand where your freelancer is at in their project.
+Trello – A visual project management tool which allows you to understand where a freelancer is at in their project.

 Slack – A great way to establish communication on all fronts.
 This is a private communication channel in which you can add and subtract workers as you go.

-ResourceGuru – This handy tool allows you to see your workers schedule and availability as they work for you.
+ResourceGuru – This handy tool allows you to see a worker’s schedule and availability as they work for you.
 Review this each week before you assign tasks to work around their schedule (or yours).

 b.
 Know When To Step In